TerosTechnology/terosHDLdoc/docs/11-tool_manager/07-tools/01-raptor.md

 :::caution

-TerosHDL is compatible with Raptor 2023.04
+TerosHDL is compatible with Raptor 2023.04 (Ubuntu)

 :::